ASE A5 Brakes Practice Test

 6. During a test drive, excessive vibration is felt in the steering wheel only when the brakes are applied.
 The front brake rotors have just been replaced for this same problem.
 Which of the following is MOST likely causing this vibration?

 - B. Rusty hub flange.

 - D. Excessive thickness variation.

 Answer A is wrong.
-Excessive lateral runout will certainly cause the vibration in the steering.
+Excessive lateral runout will cause a vibration in the steering wheel.
 The importance of inspecting components like the hub flange can not be understated.
-Rust or debris on the flange will result in front end vibration while braking.
+Rust or debris on the flange results in front end vibration while braking.

 Answer B is correct.
 Debris, rust or a bent hub flange will result in excessive front end vibration while braking.

 Answer C is wrong.
-This is not a normal condition.
+Vibration in the steering wheel is not a normal condition.

 Answer D is wrong.
 Excessive thickness variation is not the most likely answer because the question indicates that new brake rotors have recently been installed.

 7. A vehicle has a hard brake pedal at all times.
 Which of the following would cause this condition?